 Her father was a wealthy Narragansett planter, and the family lived in a large stone house in Newport near Narragansett Bay.
 The Marquis de Lafayette and Count Rochambeau visited the opulent Robinson home during the American Revolution.

 Hannah Robinson wanted for nothing, and one of her favorite pastimes was to sit on a large rock and look out at Narragansett Bay.
 When she grew older she went to Madame Osborn’s finishing school in Newport.
-She fell in love with her French and dancing teacher, Pierre Simond.
+She fell in love with Pierre Simond, who taught her French and dancing.

 Simond came from an old French Huguenot family, but had little money.
 He anglicized his name to Peter Simons.
 Peter returned Hannah’s feelings, but the lovers knew her father wouldn’t let her marry Peter because he wasn’t good enough.

 When Hannah Robinson left Madame Osborne’s, Peter Simons got a job as a tutor for her cousins, who lived two miles from the Robinsons.
 From there he secretly visited Hannah Robinson at home.
 Sometimes Peter hid in a large cupboard in Hannah’s room, which they called the Friendly Cupboard.
 Hannah’s mother found out about the visits, but she didn’t tell her husband.